existinsing/pico/README.md

 Flushes out an HTTP redirect header using the value from `$location` and the optional `$code`.
 The default status code for this is `302`.

+**This terminates script execution after the redirect header has been sent.**

 ```php
 <?php
 // redirect with default code